The Epic of Gilgamesh

 - The man makes sacrifices which are pleasing to the gods or God

 - Three birds are sent to find land

-- A covenant is made between the man and gods or God.
+- A covenant established between the man and gods or God.

-Thus, one can see that there are many similarities between The Epic of Gilgamesh and other Babylonian texts, and the Hebrew Bible.
-For any particular similarly one of the following statements must be true
+Thus, one can see that there are many similarities between the Babylonian texts and the Hebrew Bible.
+For any particular similarity one of the following must be true:

 - It is a coincidence